 School will follow government advice and will provide updated information on the school website as the situation develops.
+A copy of the exam contingency policy is available on the school website,

 Evacuation in the event of an emergency

 It is hoped that no fire alarms will go off during the examination period, however if one does go off the instructions of the invigilator must be followed in COMPLETE SILENCE.